syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 When you execute the above code example, a **Scheduler** is displayed as follows with the fixed appointment height in a **month** view.

-{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img5.png" Caption="Scheduler with the fixed appointment height in a month view."%}
+{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img5.png" Caption=""%}